-There have been no significant changes to the operations of the Fund during the financial year.
+There have been no other significant changes to the operations of the Fund since the previous financial year.
 The Fund continued to invest funds in accordance with target asset allocations as set out in the governing documents of the Fund.